nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Integration Platform for Microfrontends**.

 This plugins adds server side messaging support to _Mashroom Server_.
-If an external provider (e.g. MQTT) is configured the messages can also be sent across multiple nodes (cluster support!) and to 3rd party systems.
+If an external provider plugin (e.g. MQTT) is configured the messages can also be sent across multiple nodes (cluster support!) and to 3rd party systems.

 Optionally it supports sending and receiving messages via WebSocket (Requires _mashroom-websocket_).